 - The facilitator adds each idea to a Milanote board called ideas.

 Evaluate your ideas

 Now’s the time for critique.
 Run through the ideas again, this time critically evaluating them against the brief.
 Ask each person to choose their favourite ideas and explain why.
 Group similar ideas and you’ll start to see themes emerge.
 Use your wall space (or Milanote) to uncover patterns in your thinking.
-See a live example of this step.
 Take the 2 or 3 strongest concepts away and start bringing them to life!
 Get started with our brainstorming template.